Awakening Amidst Suffering and Difficulty

 On the afternoon of March 9, when the evil police saw that they really wouldn’t get anything out of us, they physically grabbed our hands and forced us to sign forged confessions, charging us with the crimes of “damaging national law, disturbing social order, and subverting state power,” and then sent us to the detention house.
 As soon as we arrived they shaved our heads completely bald, stripped our clothes from us, and then returned them to us after cutting them nearly to ribbons.
 I didn’t have my belt anymore, so I had to tie plastic bags into a rope to hold my pants up.
 Even in that freezing weather, the police ordered other detainees to wash us by pouring basin after basin of cold water over our heads.
 I felt frozen to the point that I was shaking from head to toe, and my blood felt as if it had solidified in my veins.
 I couldn’t even stand after that.
 The prisoners held in that jail were all rapists, thieves, robbers, and murderers….
 Each appeared more malicious than the last, and the thought of being trapped in that hellish place with them made me tremble with fear.
 At night, more than 30 of us slept together on a hard concrete platform, and the blankets stank with a vile odor that made it nearly impossible to sleep.
 The meals given to us by those evil police were nothing but a small steamed bun and a bit of thin corn gruel, far from enough to feed us sufficiently, and during the day we were overloaded with grueling physical labor.
 If we didn’t finish our tasks for the day, they punished us by making us stand overnight on the night cell watch shift, meaning we had to stand for four hours and only got two hours of sleep.
 Sometimes I was so tired that I fell asleep while standing.
 Those evil police also told the cell’s head prisoner to find ways to torment me, such as giving me workloads over my quota or making me stand sentry duty overnight.
 I felt as though I was about to collapse.
 So many times I had been tormented and abused by those demons, it felt as though I had less freedom than a stray dog in the street, and I wasn’t even eating as well as a pig or a dog.
 Thinking of these things, I missed my home and parents terribly and felt that the detention house was no place for people to live.
 I didn’t want to stay there for another single moment.
 I wanted nothing more than to leave that horrible place immediately.
 At the height of my misery and weakness, I could only pray earnestly to God, and this is when Almighty God’s words enlightened me and provided guidance: “Do not be discouraged, do not be weak, and I will make things clear for you.
 The road to the kingdom is not so smooth; nothing is that simple!
 You want blessings to come to you easily, do you not?
 Today, everyone will have bitter trials to face.
 Without such trials, the loving heart you have for Me will not grow stronger….
 Those who share in My bitterness will certainly share in My sweetness.
 That is My promise and My blessing to you” (“Chapter 41” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
 God’s words were a great source of consolation and encouragement.
 They helped me understand the suffering and difficulties I was enduring were a blessing from God.
 God was using these difficult circumstances to refine and perfect me, and to make me someone whose love of and loyalty to God are worthy of God’s promise.
 Thinking of how I had been pampered since childhood and had never been able to bear suffering or even the slightest insult, I saw that if I wanted to gain the truth and life, I needed to have the determination to bear suffering and I needed resolute faith.
 Without experiencing this suffering, the corruption within me could never be purified.
 My suffering was indeed a blessing from God, and so I ought to have faith, cooperate with God, and allow God to work His truth within me.
 Once I understood God’s will, a prayer to God spontaneously arose within me, “God!
 I no longer feel weak and negative.
 I will stand strong, resolutely rely on You, battle Satan to the end, and seek to love and satisfy You.
 I ask that You give me faith and fortitude.”
 In the days I suffered abuse and humiliation at the detention house, I prayed and relied on God more than at any time since I had gained my faith in Almighty God, and it was the closest I had ever been with God.
 During that time, my heart didn’t leave God even for a moment, and I always felt Him with me.
 No matter how much I suffered, it didn’t feel like suffering at all, and I clearly understood that all of this was God caring for me and protecting me.

 After experiencing the darkness of my time in prison, I became much more mature in life, and also gained much knowledge of the truth.
 I was no longer a naïve, innocent child.
 It was Almighty God’s words that guided me in overcoming the evil police’s torture and torment time after time, and time and again allowed me to emerge from weakness and negativity, rise up, and stand strong.
 It allowed me to understand how to be considerate of and comfort God’s heart, as well as how to rely on God and stand firm, and how to testify for God to repay God’s love.
 It also allowed me to see clearly the brutality and viciousness of Satan and demons as well as their evil reactionary essence as enemies of God.
 It gave me discernment over the false image of the “People’s Police who love the people.”
 I have never again been deceived by Satan’s lies.
 The persecution and suffering I endured not only failed to break me, but they became the foundation upon which I walk the path of faith.
 I am grateful to Almighty God for leading me through this arduous, rocky path and allowing me to learn to bear cruel torment at such a young age.
 Through this, I saw God’s almightiness and sovereignty, and that this was God’s special salvation for me!
 I felt deeply that in an evil world ruled by demons, only God can save people, only God can be our support and aid us whenever we need Him, and only God truly loves people.
 The persecution and difficulties I endured became a valuable treasure of growth in life for me, and were very beneficial to my attaining full salvation.
 Though I suffered during that time, that suffering was incredibly valuable and meaningful.
-It’s just as God’s word says, “If you are willing to be in this stream and enjoy this judgment and this immense salvation, enjoy all of this blessing that cannot be found anywhere in the human world, and enjoy this love, then stay submissively in this stream to accept the conquering work so you can become perfected.
-Though now you are suffering some pain and refinement because of the judgment, this pain is valuable and meaningful” (“The Inside Truth of the Work of Conquest (4)” in The Word Appears in the Flesh).
+It’s just as God’s word says, “If you are willing to be in this stream, and to enjoy this judgment and this immense salvation, to enjoy all of these blessings, blessings that cannot be found anywhere in the human world, and to enjoy this love, then be good: Stay in this stream to accept the work of conquest so you can be made perfect.
+Today, you may suffer a little pain and refinement because of, but there is value and meaning to suffering this pain” (“The Inside Truth of the Work of Conquest (4)” in The Word Appears in the Flesh).